hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/SinSquareChiResultsFrame.rst

             :align: center
       - Display the next scan point in the grid of plots.
-This will update all plots with the next scan point, i.e. the last plot will show the next scan point and the other plots will be shifted in the grid.
+This will update all plots with the next scan point, i.e. the last plot will show the next scan point and the other plots will be shifted.
     * -  .. image:: images/sin_square_chi/button_page_forward.png
             :align: center
       - Go forward by one page.
 This will display the next set of scan points in the grid of plots, i.e. all plots will be updated with the next scan points.
-For example, if the grid inlcudes 3x4 plots, the next 12 scan points will be displayed.
+For example, if the grid includes 3x4 plots, the next 12 scan points will be displayed.
     * -  .. image:: images/sin_square_chi/button_end.png
             :align: center